atfa/atfa/README.md

 - **IEEE Membership**
   - Recognized as a Member in good standing through December 2024, reflecting my dedication to advancing technology on both personal and professional fronts.

-- **ICAIBD Technical Committee Member**
+- **Technical Committee Member**
   - _The 7th International Conference on Artificial Intelligence and Big Data (ICAIBD 2024)_
-  - _The 8th International Conference on Artificial Intelligence and Big Data (ICAIBD 2024)_
+  - _The 8th International Conference on Artificial Intelligence and Big Data (ICAIBD 2025)_
-  - A prestigious role acknowledging my academic contributions and expertise in AI and Big Data.
+  - _International Symposium on Innovation and Technology Management (ISITM 2025)_

 - **Session Chair of Machine Learning and Image Modeling in Image Processing on ICAIBD 2024**
   - _The 7th International Conference on Artificial Intelligence and Big Data (ICAIBD 2024)_
-  - A prestigious role acknowledging my academic contributions and expertise in AI and Big Data.

-- **Session Chair of Session 3 on CAIT 2024**
   - _2024 5th International Conference on Computers and Artificial Intelligence Technology (CAIT 2024)_
-  - A prestigious role acknowledging my academic contributions and expertise in Computers and Artificial Intelligence Technology.
+  - _The 8th International Conference on Artificial Intelligence and Big Data (ICAIBD 2025)_

 ## Professional Experience

 - **Faculty Member**
   - **Chengdu Neusoft University**, Chengdu, China
-  - Department of Software Engineering Technology
+  - Faculty: School of Applied Digital and Intelligent Technology
   - Position: Assistant Professor
   - Teaching & Research Focus: Artificial Intelligence, Economy and Finance